Philadelphia Legal Scene

 The Constitution does not directly mention English Common Law, and strictly read could be held to limit the federal court system to disputes under the statutes and treaties created by the legislative and executive branches.
 That is, a Court of enumerated powers to match the enumerated powers of the Legislative branch.
 At present, many lawyers seek to transfer cases to Federal Court because the Judges are superior to state judges.
 The resulting competition is often salutary, but it is a sad commentary on the typical state judiciary.
 Since the nation began to function without any statutes passed by the Congress at all, and until the time of the Civil War had less shelf space devoted to all of the accumulated statutes than to the volumes of Common Law, it would have to be assumed it was intended by the Constitutional convention to let the courts themselves decide how much weight to give to the laws of our former masters.
 In any event, that is about what happened.
 One by one, as cases came before it, the Supreme Court made references to particular points of common law that became binding on the lower jurisdictions.
 This unspoken and somewhat obscure process gave rise to a rather questionable concept known as The Law, and therefore sometimes to conflicts between statutes and The Law.
 The early courts were careful to avoid open conflicts as much as they could, and tended to search for technical and procedural flaws upon which to base their determinations.
 John Marshall, who did most to forge new concepts of the role of the courts, was particularly careful to avoid open conflicts with clearly specified statutes until he was ready to declare the Supreme Court's right to "review" them.
 Step by step, the common law was restated to originate with the Court.
 In time, the findings of the Court became an extension of the Constitution.
 Americans scoff at the interminable volumes of the proposed European constitution, contrasting them with the few short statements of our own.
 But if the accumulated findings of the U.S. Supreme Court were appended to the brief preamble we call the Constitution, ours would be far larger.
 It might claim to be far more flexible but it is also more arbitrary.
 Flexible or arbitrary, its main weakness is to be so hidden from public view that one bad mistake would cripple its effectiveness.
 Roe v.
 Wade came pretty close.

 A question has to be raised whether the Supreme Court missed an opportunity to organize and proclaim the organizing principle of Common Law, which in its present form was created by Lord Chancellor Sir Francis Bacon.
 Picking up on Galileo and other early 16th Century thinkers, Bacon's common law follows the principles of science.
-Hypothesis is offered, then it is tested and revised hypothesis is offered.
-Then the new hypothesis is tested, and revised.
+A hypothesis is offered, then it is tested and revised hypothesis is offered.
+Then the new hypothesis is tested and revised.
 It is called the scientific method, but might just as well be called the legal method.
 No principle endures unless it withstands continuing testing.
-Hypothesis from any source is given a respectful hearing, but it is not allowed to stand unless it be lawful.
-That is, unless repeated testing confirms its validity.
+The hypothesis from any source is given a respectful hearing, but it is not allowed to stand unless it is lawful.
+That is unless repeated testing confirms its validity.
 Statutes, on the other hand, are created by the opinion of half the voters, plus one.
-We thus have created half the system of scientific method by passing laws and sending them to the courts for the accumulation of experience.
-The life of the law, said Holmes, has not been logic, it has been experience.
+We thus have created half the system of the scientific method by passing laws and sending them to the courts for the accumulation of experience.
+The life of the law said Holmes, has not been logic, it has been experienced.
 What our system lacks is for some way to recirculate the experience of the courts back to the legislators, for reconsideration.